ArtworxTO Partnership Grant Projects

 In Which We Draw a People’s Map of the Don River Valley, by New York-based art collective Mare Liberum, explores the relationship between Toronto’s Lower Don River and its constituents, building a series of boats and visioning plans for the future of the watershed.
 Presented in partnership with Waterfront Toronto.
 Curator Candice Hopkins and scholar Dr. Dylan Robinson will lead the knowledge-sharing forum Indigenous Water Protocols, to establish Indigenous-led protocols for creating ethical public art in relationship to waterways and shorelines.

 For hundreds of years, the Anishinaabe have shaped trees to mark an important route or event.
 The Seven Fires Prophecy speaks of a new world in which both western and Indigenous ways of understanding will come together.
-From the earth, veins of colourful cedar rise and intertwine to form a marker tree that resolves as a crystalline branch.
+From the earth, veins of colourful steel rise and intertwine to form a marker tree that resolves as a single branch.
 Sit.
 Listen.
 Ignite.
 Grow.

 Sites of Significance